CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

         metal_center: Fe                  # Chemical symbol of the desired metal center.
         metal_oxidation_state: 2          # Oxidation state of the desired metal center.
         total_charge: 0                   # Total charge of the complex.
-        geometry: 2-1-1                   # Geometry of the complexes. :options: 2-1-1, 2-2, 3-2-1, 4-1-1, 5-1
+        geometry: 2-1-1                   # Geometry of the complexes. :options: 2-1-1, 2-2, mer-3-2-1, mer-4-1-1, 5-1
-        ligand_db_paths: [bidentate_ligands.jsonlines, monodentate_ligands.jsonlines, same_ligand_as_previous] # Paths to the ligand databases.
+        ligand_db_file: [bidentate_ligands.jsonlines, monodentate_ligands.jsonlines, same_ligand_as_previous] # Paths to the ligand databases.
 Either single path or list of [path, 'same_ligand_as_previous'].
         ligand_choice: random             # How to choose the ligands. :options: random, all
         max_num_complexes: 100            # Maximum number of complexes to generate.
         forcefield: true                  # Whether to optimize the structures after generation with a force field.